How Corporate Development Sources Deals, a Buy Side Timeline

 You can also have at least one high-level call a week where all of the leaders get together and quickly walk through what they discovered in diligence during the last week.
 These calls typically do not need to be more than 30 minutes.
 Everyone can bring up areas of concern, talk about what they have coming up, identify any bottlenecks, and discuss if there are some items that might require collaboration.

 Another option is to set up an external check-in call, sometimes just with the seller, to make sure that the deal is progressing to close and everything is being taken care of in a timely manner.

 On the internal side, work with marketing to make sure the documents go through the requisite approval process.
-The documents may need to be run by the business unit leaders, the executive team, the CEO, legal team etc. and then edited again.
-Once you are happy with the documents and ready to send it out, ask the seller for edits.
+The documents may need to be run by the business unit leaders, the executive team, the CEO, the legal team, etc. and then edited again.
+Once you are happy with the documents and ready to send them out, ask the seller for edits.

 During the weekly diligence check-in meetings when all work stream leaders are in one place, use that opportunity to gently put people on the spot.

 Everybody should give their own readout and hopefully the CEO, or other executive team members, are on that call as well.
 Use that opportunity to say to those on the call, “Here are our requests, objectives, what we were able to do, and what we're still stuck on.
 Can you provide us some color about what else the corporate development team can do to assist you in achieving our goals?”
 This creates accountability and keeps everyone on track.
 If they are not as responsive on a day-to-day basis or on a week-to-week basis, it puts a gentle spotlight on them.